Email Us Contact

 Private investigator reviewing surveillance evidence and phone records for an infidelity case

-Signs Your Spouse Is Cheating: What a Private Investigator Actually Looks For
+Signs Your Spouse Is Cheating: What Investigators Look For

 This article is not about making you paranoid.
-It is about helping you recognize the patterns that professional investigators look for when documenting infidelity.
-These are the same indicators that we have seen repeated across thousands of cases, and understanding them can help you make informed decisions about your relationship and your future.
+It is about helping you recognize common patterns that professional investigators review when documenting suspected infidelity.
+Understanding those patterns can help you make informed decisions about your relationship and your future.

-We want to be clear about something upfront: no single sign proves infidelity.
+No single sign proves infidelity.
 People change phone habits for legitimate reasons.
 People work late because their job demands it.
 What matters is patterns.
-When multiple signs appear together, persist over time, and your spouse cannot or will not provide reasonable explanations, that is when suspicion becomes warranted.
+When multiple signs appear together, persist over time, and your spouse cannot or will not provide reasonable explanations, that is when closer review may be warranted.

 Behavioral Red Flags That Investigators Watch For

 Behavioral changes are usually the first things a spouse notices.
 Something feels different, even if you cannot immediately pinpoint what it is.
-Here are the patterns our investigators document most frequently.
+Here are common patterns discussed in infidelity investigations.

 Unexplained Changes in Schedule